SherG/cool-iron/blog/pull-requests.md

 ## How do you create a pull request?

 1. Fork the original repository.
-(You have no access to that person's code base.
-So you need a copy of it that you can edit.)
+(A fork is a copy of someone else's code that you can edit.)

 2. In the forked copy, navigate to the page that you want to alter.